TwosHusbandS/Project-127/README.md

 The Client is also able to launch the Downgraded GTA V while authenticating through Rockstar Services, made possible by the hard work of @dr490n.

+Shoutout to FiveM and Goldberg, whose Source Code proved to be vital to understand and reverse engineer the GTA V Launch Process

+Also shoutout to the [Open-Source GTAV Auto Patcher by DaWolf85](https://github.com/DaWolf85/GTAVAutoPatcher) which was an important resource during the development of this Client.

 List of Main Features:

 * Upgrading / Downgrading GTAV (both via File-Copying and via Hardlinking)